JuergenGutsch/blog/_source/_posts/2018-12-01-github-comments.md

 I decided to write a small console app and to do some initial tests on a test repo.
 I extracted the exported data and moved it into the .NET Core console app folder and tried to play around with it.

-First I readed all threads out of the file and than the posts afterwards.
-A only selected the threads that are not marked as closed and not marked as deleted.
+First I read all threads out of the file and than the posts afterwards.
+A only selected the threads which are not marked as closed and not marked as deleted.
 I also checked the blog post URL of the thread, because sometimes the thread was created by a local test run, sometimes I changed the publication date of a post afterwards, which also changed the URL and sometimes the thread was created by a post that was displayed via a proxying page.
 I tried to filter all that stuff out.
 The URL need to start with http://asp.net-hacker.rocks or https://asp.net-hacker.rocks to be valid.
 Also the posts shouldn't be marked as deleted or marked as spam

 Than I assigned the posts to the specific threads using the provided thread id and ordered the posts by date.
 This breaks the dialogues of the Disqus threads, but should be ok for the first step.